paularlott/knot-website/content/docs/administration/variables.md

 ---
-title: System Variables
+title: Variables
-weight: 10
+weight: 20
 ---

+## User Defined Variables

+User-defined variables can be created through the web interface.
+These variables are then made available for use in both job and volume templates.

+To use a user-defined variable, for example `myvariable`, it must be prefixed with `.var.`.
+Therefore, the correct usage within a template would be `${{ .var.myvariable }}`.

+## System Variables

-System variable are made available to job templates as well as volume templates.
+System variables are accessible for both job templates and volume templates.

-To use a variable simply specify the variable e.g. `${{ .space.name }}`.
+To make use of a system variable it simply needs to specified, for example, `${{ .space.name }}`.

 ## Available Variables